ict4s24-tcict/ict4s24-tcict.github.io/index.md

 # Call for Contributions

-We ask workshop participants to submit short abstracts on topics broadly connects the list below:

-1. Multi-pronged approach in understanding the global impact of semiconductor industry
-2. Increased material and carbon impact of advanced semiconductor technology nodes
-3. Interdisciplinary dialogue on techno- solutionism and its harm, particularly to Global South
-4. How techno-solutionism and the growth of the semiconductor industry feed into each other
-5. Digital and non-digital approaches and critical perspectives towards addressing techno- solutionism
-6. The amplification of techno-solutionist ideas through (European) industrial policy, regulation, and research and innovation funding.

 The true environmental impact of ICT cannot only be limited to its material (and carbon) cost.
 The ICT industry of today generates a variety of products and services that has proliferated in numbers and determines our